Entry requirements

 At the heart of the Manchester Writing School are our masters programmes in Creative Writing, available to study on campus in Manchester, City of Literature, or from anywhere in the world as part of our dynamic international online distance learning community.

-On our Master of Fine Arts (MFA) programme, you will explore and practice techniques and styles of modern and contemporary writing and apply these through the development of your own full-length book or script.
+On our Master of Fine Arts (MFA) programme, you will explore and practice techniques and styles of modern and contemporary writing and apply these through the development of your own complete book or script.

 The MFA is available to complete in two years full-time or three years part-time.
 The novel and poetry routes are available to study on campus (full-time or part-time) or online (part-time only).
 The writing for children and creative non-fiction routes are online (part-time) only.
 The scriptwriting route is available to study on campus only.
 We have intakes to the programme in September and January each year.

-Applications are also welcome from those already holding an MA in Creative Writing (180 credits) from Manchester Metropolitan or other universities who would like to top-up to an MFA by taking an additional 120 credits (including the Manuscript unit).
+Applications are also welcome from those already holding an MA in Creative Writing (180 credits) from Manchester Metropolitan or other universities who would like to top-up to an MFA by taking an additional 120 credits (including the Manuscript module).

 Visit the Manchester Writing School website for more information, including profiles of staff and published students, news, events and projects.